What to know about getting the COVID-19 vaccine

 Locations for all three Boosters are available at the COVID-19 State Vaccination Site.
 Moderna booster is available at NAU Campus Health as well.

 1. Now that I have received my first dose of vaccine, am I protected from COVID-19?
 Accordion Closed

-No. According to the CDC, a second dose of the vaccine is required to provide the best protection against COVID-19.
+No. According to the CDC, additional doses of the vaccine are required to provider the best protection against COVID – 19.